Pia de' Tolomei (Rossetti): History

 Rossetti not only drew Jane exhaustively, he also choreographed photographic sessions of her and used the photographs as preliminary sketches for drawings.
 Amongst other representations of her, Rossetti depicts Jane as Proserpine, Queen Guinevere and Desdemona – all of whom were at the mercy of men.

 Jane appears disproportionately large in most of Rossetti's pictures.
 The background is immaterial as long as the viewer focuses on the beauty of her face.
 In Pia de' Tolomei her elongated neck seems almost dislocated, and the whiteness of her skin shines out, defying the viewer to pay attention to any other aspects of the painting.
-Miller's hair colour is misrepresented in the painting.
-Her natural colour was dark brown, yet Rossetti paints it with an auburn tinge – closer to Lizzie Siddal's hair colour than Miller's.
+Morris' hair colour is misrepresented in the painting.
+Her natural colour was dark brown, yet Rossetti paints it with an auburn tinge – closer to Lizzie Siddal's hair colour than Morris'.
 Also, her hands are twisted and intertwined in a peculiar way.